prisma/tiberius/README.md

 Tiberius does not rely on any protocol when connecting to an SQL Server instance.
 Instead the `Client` takes a socket that implements the `AsyncRead` and `AsyncWrite` traits from the [futures-rs](https://crates.io/crates/futures) crate.

 Currently there are good async implementations for TCP in the [async-std](https://crates.io/crates/async-std), [Tokio](https://crates.io/crates/tokio) and [Smol](https://crates.io/crates/smol) projects.

-To be able to use them together with Tiberius on Windows platforms with SQL Server, TCP protocol should be enabled in the [server settings](https://technet.microsoft.com/en-us/library/hh231672(v=sql.110).aspx) (disabled by default).
+To be able to use them together with Tiberius on Windows platforms with SQL Server, you should make sure that the TCP protocol is enabled, as depending on the edition, this may not be the case.
+Standard and Enterprise editions will have the setting enabled by default, whereas Developer, Express editions and the Windows Internal Database feature of the Windows Server OS don't.
+To enable the TCP/IP protocol you may want to use  the [server settings](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/enable-or-disable-a-server-network-protocol) the [command line](https://docs.microsoft.com/en-us/sql/powershell/how-to-enable-tcp-sqlps).
 In the official [Docker image](https://hub.docker.com/_/microsoft-mssql-server) TCP is is enabled by default.

 Named pipes should work by using the [NamedPipeClient](https://docs.rs/tokio/1.9.0/tokio/net/windows/named_pipe/struct.NamedPipeClient.html) from the latest Tokio versions.